Click to download (2.3 MB)

 On January 30, we celebrate the Synaxis of the Holy Three Hierarchs and Ecumenical Teachers: Basil the Great; Gregory the Theologian; and John Chrysostom.
 The three Hierarchs belong to the Great Fathers of the Church because they used their excellent education to explain the Holy Scriptures to the people, so everyone could live a life in Christ.
 They are the Patron Saints of all levels of education, of teachers, and of students.
 In Greece and Cyprus, on their feast day, the Greek Letters are also celebrated.
 Schools organize festivities that include poems, plays, folk dance shows and similar activities.

 On this web page, we are providing material for teaching the specific feast.
 For more details about each Saint, you can refer to their individual web page.
-For the moment, we have only created extra material for St. John Chrysostom, which can be found on our page November Saints.
+For the moment, we have only created extra material for St. John Chrysostom, which can be found on our page November Saints, and for St. Basil the Great.

 TEACHING ABOUT THE FEAST